-Working Towards a Better Tomorrow
+Working Towards A Better Tomorrow

 The United States of America has maintained the highest incarceration rate in the world.
 Notable, the United States of America has maintained the HIGHEST FEMALE incarceration rate in the world.
-According to Prison Policy Initiative, "Of the girls confined in youth facilities, nearly 10% are held for status offenses, such as running away, truancy, and incorrigibility."
-Between 1980 and 2019, the number of incarcerated women increased by more than 700%.

-The typical American is often surprised to discover that many of the women and girls, who are warehoused in prisons, are first-time non-violent offenders serving draconian sentences for a non-violent crime, and approximately 80% of these women and girls suffered from some form of trauma which led to their incarceration.
+The typical American is often surprised to discover that many of the women and girls, who are warehoused in prisons, are first-time non-violent offenders serving draconian sentences for a non-violent crime, and approximately 80% of these women, and girls suffered from some form of trauma which led to their incarceration.

 Consequently, even though the United States of America only consists of 5% of the world's population, it still leads the world with the largest prison population.
 As a result, mass incarceration is a major epidemic, with crushing consequences.

 America is at a tipping point!
 The crisis of over criminalization and excessive reliance on punitive enforcement feed the problem of mass incarceration.
 In a time of deep political and ideological divides, the fight for criminal justice reform is more urgent than ever.
 As a nation, we face a choice, we can continue to spend our shrinking tax dollars on the pointless and costly incarceration of females guilty of petty crimes, or we can seek other solutions to the problems.
 By focusing on strategies that directly address these problems we could free up the public purse for more effective and preventative measures.